-- 1) Regulatory pricing for 2024-25 will continue at the rates set out in legislation to give certainty to industry and maintain the stepped increase in prices that has previously been consulted on. - 2) The department has been provided \$3.7 million over 3 years to enable the development of an ongoing sustainable funding model.
-This will enable the department to remain appropriately resourced to carry out its agricultural trade and exports functions into the future.
+- Regulatory pricing for 2025-26 will continue at the rates set out in legislation to give certainty to industry and maintain the prices that have previously been consulted on, with government appropriation supplementing arrangements over the same period. - 2) Continuing the development of an ongoing sustainable funding model.
+This will enable the department to remain appropriately and accurately resourced to carry out its export regulatory functions into the future.

-Industry will be engaged, through the development of a sustainable model, to gain views and feedback on more modern ways of providing an efficient and sustainable model of cost recovery for regulatory activities.
+Industry will be engaged, through the development of a sustainable model, to gain views and feedback on more modern ways of providing an efficient and sustainable model of cost recovery for export regulatory activities.